 Necessary and sufficient conditions for publicity

-There are several factors that can establish publicity via public communication.
-First of which is the linguistic complexity of the public communication messages.
-Political messages that have lower semantic and syntactic complexity of political messages strongly influence political knowledge acquisition and engagement with the messages(Bischof & Senninger, 2018; Eveland et al., 2004; Spirling, 2015; Tolochko et al., 2019).
+Besides the content of the messages, there are several structural features of a public message that can establish publicity via public communication.
+First of which is the comprehensibility of the public communication messages.
+On text level, political messages that have lower semantic and syntactic complexity strongly influence political knowledge acquisition and engagement with the messages(Bischof & Senninger, 2018; Eveland et al., 2004; Spirling, 2015).
 Semantic complexity of a message refers to the difficulty of comprehension of the words and phrases in the message (eg: relevant vs pertinent).
 Syntactic complexity, on the other hand, refers to the difficulty of the structural characteristics of texts such as long noun phrases, and clauses (eg: the tall man stands next to the door vs the man who is tall and standing next to the door).
-Complex messages requires more cognitive resources to be processed and incorporated into the knowledge structure(Lang et al., 2007), thus reducing the knowledge acquisition and engagement with the political message.
+Complex messages requires more cognitive resources to be processed and incorporated into the knowledge structure (Lang et al., 2007; Tolochko et al., 2019), thus reducing the knowledge acquisition and engagement with the political message.
+In addition, multimodality in a public message can assist comprehensibility of a message, thus further increasing the likelihood of creating publicity via public communication.
+As the adage succinctly puts it, a single image can worth thousand words.
+Presenting information via visual medium improves information comprehension and recall (Hibbing & Rankin-Erickson, 2003).
+Moreover, the visual materials such as powerful images or videos can serve as an “attention hook” that pulls the audience in and encourage them to pay more attention to the public message (Dhanesh & Rahman, 2021).

+Another way that the public communication can contribute to the overall legitimacy is by improving and reinforcing democratic legitimacy of the political system via two-way symmetric, or dialogical, communication practices.

 Para 3: